Token-based Loyalty Program

 1. Alice purchases some products at Ardus and initiates a payment at their store.

-2. The Ardus point of sale (POS) requests their acquiring bank to authorize the transaction and the token number linked to the card.
+2. The Ardus point of sale (POS) requests their acquiring bank to authorize the transaction and share the token number linked to the card.
 The acquiring bank forwards this request to the payment network, which subsequently passes it to the payment card issuer.

 3. The card issuing bank checks Alice’s bank account balance and authorizes the transaction.
 The authorization and the linked token number are sent to the payment network, which forwards them to the acquiring bank.
 The token number is encrypted with the ValiDeck public key.